MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data.md

 ### Test the Azure Function App

-1. Once the deployment is complete, you can test the function by sending an HTTP request from the Visual Studio Code terminal (replace the place holders with the name and key of your function app):
+1. Once the deployment is complete, you can test the function by sending an HTTP request to the Function key URL you copied earlier from the Visual Studio Code terminal:

     ```bash
     curl https://<your-function-app-name>.azurewebsites.net/api/ExportDataFunction?code=<the function key embedded to your function URL>